typeix/typeix.github.io/docs/packages/resty/typeix-resty-aws-lambda.md

 I will add complete code example and schematics starter!

+Azure and GCP adapters will be added as well!

 ## Usage
 In example below you can find basic application server starter:
 ```ts